dasch-swiss/dsp-ui-lib/projects/dsp-ui/Contribution.md

 If you are interested in contributing to this project, please read our [general contribution guidelines](https://docs.dasch.swiss/developers/dsp/contribution/) first.

-## Adding New Componentsetc. to the Library
+## Adding New Components etc. to the Library

 Install [Angular CLI](https://angular.io/cli) globally: